 \begin{example} By Lemma~\ref{lemma:morphisms-as-disks}(\ref{item:morphisms-as-disks-4}), if $Z \in \ob(\Cbl)$ consists of $c$ connected components, then $\Hom_{\Cbl}(\emptyset,Z)$ is generated by $c$ disjoint dotted or undotted caps.
 For any field $\F$, we can identify

 where $V$ is the vector space used in Subsection~\ref{sub:review_khovanov}.
 In order to do that enumerate circles of $Z$ by $Z_1,\ldots,Z_c$.
-If $c=1$ the identification is given in Figure~\ref{fig:morphisms-in-the-cobordism-category}, which easily extends to the case $c>1$.
+If $c=1$, the identification is given in Figure~\ref{fig:morphisms-in-the-cobordism-category}.
+The case $c>1$ is a simple extension.
 Indeed, if

 is a disjoint sum of caps such that $C_{i}$ bounds $Z_{i}$, for $1 \leq i \leq c$, then

 where the sign of the $i$-th factor is $+$ if $C_{i}$ is undotted and $-$ otherwise, for $1 \leq i \leq c$. \end{example}